crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

   </code-block>
 </code-group>

-<alert>The examples shown in this article are based on a MacBook Pro with M1 SoC which is an ARM64-based architecture, running Big Sur 11.2.</alert>
+<alert>The examples shown in this article are based on a MacBook Pro with M1 SoC which is an ARM64-based architecture, running Big Sur</alert>

 The GnuPG package will be installed as shown below.